-E. The duties of the Membership Secretary shall be to maintain the current Chapter membership listing, to respond to the MLA compliance survey in cooperation with the PNC Chapter Council Representative, to send renewal forms to the membership, to welcome all new members, to chair the Membership Committee, and to serve as chapter representative on the MLA Membership Committee.
+E. The duties of the Membership Secretary shall be to maintain the current Chapter membership listing, to send renewal forms to the membership, to welcome all new members, to chair the Membership Committee, and to serve as chapter representative on the MLA Membership Committee.

 F. The duties of the Treasurer shall be to maintain the financial records of the Chapter, to manage the Chapter accounts, to prepare an annual budget, and to prepare the financial report for the annual business meeting.

-H. The duties of the Representative to the Chapter Council shall be to represent the Chapter on the MLA Chapter Council by attending the meetings of the Council, to transmit to the Council recommendations that have been approved by the Chapter, to communicate Council business to the officers and membership of the Chapter, and to assist the Membership Secretary in submitting compliance information to MLA.
+I. The duties of the Representative to the Chapter Council shall be to represent the Chapter on the MLA Chapter Council by attending the meetings of the Council, to transmit to the Council recommendations that have been approved by the Chapter, and to communicate Council business to the officers and membership of the Chapter.

-I. The duties of the Alternate Representative to the Chapter Council shall be to attend the meetings of the Chapter Council if possible, to serve as Representative whenever the Representative is unable to do so, to assume the office of Representative and serve out the unexpired term should the Representative become unable to complete the term of office.
+J. The duties of the Alternate Representative to the Chapter Council shall be to attend the meetings of the Chapter Council if possible, to serve as Representative whenever the Representative is unable to do so, to assume the office of Representative and serve out the unexpired term should the Representative become unable to complete the term of office.
+The Alternate Representative to the Chapter Council does not automatically become the Representative to the Chapter Council at the end of the term of office.